-Gianluca became familiar with Rider University early on in high school, when his brother graduated from Rider’s Westminster Choir College in 2012.
+Gianluca D'Elia became familiar with Rider University early on in high school when his brother graduated from Rider’s Westminster Choir College in 2012.
 Knowing he had an interest in pursuing an education in journalism and digital media, Rider stood out as a college that offered hands-on experience beginning freshman year, which was a major selling point compared to other schools that required students to wait until sophomore/junior year.
-“Rider has a small but mighty communication and journalism department, with the best facilities I’d seen among the colleges I visited, a great track record of students landing high-profile internships and jobs, and professors who truly care,” says Gianluca.
+“Rider has a small but mighty communication and journalism department, with the best facilities I’d seen among the colleges I visited, a great track record of students landing high-profile internships and jobs, and professors who truly care,” he says.

-As a journalism major with a passion for storytelling, Gianluca discovered that being a good listener and learning from other people's perspectives would help him become a more well-rounded journalist and, ultimately, a more thoughtful and emotionally intelligent person.
-Through classroom and campus leadership opportunities, Gianluca says he developed a “stronger sense of confidence” that prepared him for every new challenge that came his way.
+As a journalism major with a passion for storytelling, D'Elia discovered that being a good listener and learning from other people's perspectives would help him become a more well-rounded journalist and, ultimately, a more thoughtful and emotionally intelligent person.
+Through classroom and campus leadership opportunities, D'Elia says he developed a “stronger sense of confidence” that prepared him for every new challenge that came his way.

 Studying at Rider taught me the importance of being an engaged citizen of the world and valuing diversity.”

-“Lessons I learned from Rider, often from courses totally outside of my major, always come up in unexpected, pleasantly surprising ways,” says Gianluca.
-Shortly after Gianluca graduated from Rider, while interning at NJ.com and The Star-Ledger, he wrote a story about an increase in turtles crossing roads during their nesting season.
+“Lessons I learned from Rider, often from courses totally outside of my major, always come up in unexpected, pleasantly surprising ways,” he says.
+Shortly after D'Elia graduated from Rider, while interning at NJ.com and The Star-Ledger, he wrote a story about an increase in turtles crossing roads during their nesting season.
 “Almost immediately, my knowledge from a presentation I did for my Jersey Shore course started coming back to me,” he recalls.

 As a student journalist, I felt that my department and the University's student media outlets excelled in shaping me into a competitive candidate to break into our region's media landscape.”

-Gianluca took comfort in knowing that students at Rider took part in and valued the student newspaper, The Rider News.
-Students would often send in potential stories and corrections, so Gianluca took his work for the paper seriously.
-Gianluca often found himself racing with other news outlets to publish breaking stories.
+D'Elia took comfort in knowing that students at Rider took part in and valued the student newspaper, The Rider News.
+Students would often send in potential stories and corrections, so he took his work for the paper seriously.
+Often finding himself racing with other news outlets to publish breaking stories.
 He says this helped him develop skills as a “sharp writer” and a responsible reporter.

-Gianluca worked as a reporter for the Burlington County Times in 2019 and 2020 where he won first place in Feature, Lifestyle and Entertainment Reporting in the New Jersey Press Association's “Better Newspaper Contest.”
+Following his internship, D'Elia began working as a reporter for the Burlington County Times where he won first place in feature, lifestyle and entertainment reporting in the New Jersey Press Association's “Better Newspaper Contest.”